Kensington: Transport

 Kensington is crossed east–west by three main roads, the most important of which is the A4 Cromwell Road which connects it to Central London on the east and to Hounslow and Heathrow Airport on the west.
 Parallel to the north is Kensington Road (of which Kensington High Street forms the eastern part), linking central London and Hammersmith and Hounslow to the area.
 To the south is Fulham Road, which connects South Kensington with Fulham to the south-west.
 North-south connections are not as well-developed and there is no obvious single north–south route through the area.

 Kensington is well served by public transport.
-Most of Kensington is served by three stations in the Travelcard Zone 1: High Street Kensington, Gloucester Road and South Kensington.
+Most of Kensington is served by three stations in the London fare zone 1: High Street Kensington, Gloucester Road and South Kensington.
 All three are served by the Circle line which connects them to London's railway terminals.
 The District line also serves all three stations, albeit on different branches; it links the latter two to Westminster and the City.
 The Piccadilly line also links South Kensington and Gloucester Road to the West End in about 10 minutes, and in the other direction to Chiswick, Ealing, Hounslow and Heathrow Airport in around 20–40 minutes, depending on the area of choice.
-In addition Kensington (Olympia) in Travelcard Zone 2 serves the western part of Kensington, with District line trains to Earl's Court and High Street Kensington.
+In addition Kensington (Olympia) in London fare zone 2 serves the western part of Kensington, with District line trains to Earl's Court and High Street Kensington.
 Nearby West Kensington station takes its name from the former boundaries with Hammersmith and is not in the Borough.

 A number of local bus services link Kensington into the surrounding districts, and key hubs are Kensington High Street and South Kensington station.
 These bus services were improved in frequency and spread from 2007 until 2010 when the western extension of the London congestion charge area existed (which required drivers of cars and vans during the charging hours Monday-Friday to pay a daily fee of £8).

 In 2020 a temporary cycle lane on Kensington High Street caused a nationwide media stir.
 The temporary cycle lane was installed by the local council in September 2020 with £700,000 in funding from central government grants, but it was removed in December 2020.